Student communities support

 The LGBT+ society run a series of events throughout the year to promote to increase awareness LGBT+ identities and issues on campus and in the local community.
 Each year we also celebrate LGBT History Month to celebrate people and achievements, raise awareness of LGBTQ identities and issues, and broaden public understanding of the complex nature of gender, sexual prejudices, and romantic and sexual orientation.

-If you are aged 21 or over and about to start an undergraduate course, you are officially recognised as a mature student.
-12% of our undergraduate student population are mature learners [student key facts 2018-19 (PDF)], so whether you are returning to education for career progression, personal development or to pursue an interest, you are welcome here at Surrey.
+If you are aged 21 or over and about to start an undergraduate course or aged 25+ starting a postgraduate course, you are officially recognised as a mature student.
+14% of our undergraduate student population are mature learners, so whether you are returning to education for career progression, personal development or to pursue an interest, you are welcome here at Surrey.

 Mature learner cafés

-You have the opportunity to come along to a mature learners café, to meet other mature students, network and get involved with university life.
+You have the opportunity to come along to a Mature Learners Café, to meet other mature students, network and get involved with university life.
+Our first Café is usually in welcome week where you can opt in to join our mailing list

 If you are under the age of 18, you will be treated exactly the same as students who are 18 and over, as a mature, independent individual.
 As such, we will correspond with you directly, rather than your parents or legal guardians.
 You have access to the same study, accommodation, health and wellbeing, faith and spirituality, money and careers support offered to students over the age of 18.